 Journal article

-Main steps in DNA double-strand break repair : An introduction to homologous recombination and related processes
+Main steps in DNA double-strand break repair : an introduction to homologous recombination and related processes

 • Ranjha, Lepakshi Institute for Research in Biomedicine (IRB), Faculty of Biomedical Sciences, Università della Svizzera italiana, Switzerland